 Code review is an open and ongoing communication between authors and reviewers about the authors’ code.
 Usually there is only one author’s code being reviewed, and it is common for there to be one reviewer, at least at a time, although multiple reviewers are also very common.
 The mechanism for the communication can be anything, but frequently a code review is presented in the form of a report — inline and general comments about the author’s code.
 The report is an important and lasting aspect of the code review, but it’s not the only aspect.
 Reviewers and authors can have in-person, virtual, and text discussions about the code as well.
 These artifacts are more ephemeral, but they are not any less important.

 The reason why I present code review as a communication will become clearer when I get to the purpose of code review.
 I think that communication describes it more accurately than discussion.
 While discussions do occur and are important to a code review, especially for large reviews where alternative solutions are presented, not all aspects of code review may be strictly discussed.
-I think that it would be a bit harsh to say that a discussion should be a required part of a code review, and especially in some small cases, the only communication that may happen is that the reviewer signs off on the code.
-How much are you going to discuss the correcting of a misspelling?
+For example, there may not need to be any discussion after pointing out a misspelling in the codebase.
+I think that it would be a bit harsh to say that a discussion should be a required part of a code review, and especially in some small cases, the only communication that may happen is that the reviewer signs off on the author’s changes.

 The Purpose of Code Review